apollographql/apollo-ios/docs/source/swift-scripting.md

     >**Note**: If your package ever seems to have problems with caching, run `swift package clean` before `swift run` for a totally clean build.
 It is not recommended to do this by default, because it substantially increases build time.

 4. Build your target.
-Because `swift run` is called from within your target, all of the pieces of the environment, including `$SRCROOT`, are automatically passed to the environment of the executable, and you don't have to worry about passing anything manually.

 Now, every time you build your project, this script gets called.
 Because Swift knows not to recompile everything unless something's changed, it should not have a significant impact on your build time.

 ## Swift-specific troubleshooting

-If you encounter errors around `SecTaskLoadEntitlements` that result in an immediate exit of the script instead of showing the permission prompt, validate that all the folders you're looking for exist at the correct path.
+If you encounter errors around `SecTaskLoadEntitlements` that result in an immediate exit of the script instead of showing the permission prompt, verify that all the folders you're looking for exist at the correct path.
+This error is often caused by a typo.